U.S. wants airlines to boost help for stranded, delayed passengers | Business

 - United States

 He urged airlines to assess customer service plans to "ensure that (they) guarantee adequate amenities and services to help passengers with expenses and inconveniences due to delays and cancellations."
-He also asked airlines "at a minimum to provide meal vouchers for delays of 3 hours or more and lodging accommodations for passengers who must wait overnight at an airport because of disruptions within the carrier's control".
+He also asked airlines "at a minimum to provide meal vouchers for delays of 3 hours or more and lodging accommodations for passengers who must wait overnight at an airport because of disruptions within the carrier's control."
+Some airlines provide meals or hotel rooms if they cancel or delay flights if they are to blame for disruptions, but they are not legally required to do so.
+Passengers are often not aware of airline policies.

+Major airlines and an airline trade group did not immediately comment early Friday.
+Buttigieg's letter said he appreciated steps airlines had taken to improve service but added "the level of disruption Americans have experienced this summer is unacceptable".

+He said that in the first six months, "roughly 24% of the domestic flights of U.S. airlines have been delayed and 3.2% have been canceled".
+USDOT plans by Sept.
+2 to create an "interactive dashboard" for air travelers to compare "services or amenities that each of the large U.S. airlines provide when the cause of a cancellation or delay was due to circumstances within the airline's control".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)